 However, don’t write off TrueBlue miles altogether — you should most definitely use an existing stash of points to cover your paid JetBlue flight, especially if you can find low-priced NYC to Boston tickets.

-Train Tickets with Amtrak Guest Rewards Points
+Train Tickets With Amtrak Guest Rewards Points

 Don’t want to head to the airport?
-Taking a train from New York’s Penn Station to Boston’s South Station on Amtrak.
-This can be an excellent option for your next journey.
+Taking a train from New York’s Penn Station to Boston’s South Station on Amtrak can be an excellent option for your next journey.
 Standard train journeys take 4.5 hours between the cities, and the high-speed Acela Express option takes only 4 hours.
 When you consider time at the airport, this can be an excellent option — especially if you live near the train station.

 Like airlines, Amtrak has its own loyalty program dubbed Amtrak Guest Rewards.
-The cost of an award train ticket depends on the cost of a paid ticket, akin to JetBlue, the more a train ticket costs, the more the award ticket costs.
+The cost of an award train ticket depends on the cost of a paid ticket, and akin to JetBlue, the more a train ticket costs, the more the award ticket costs.
 Amtrak points are worth roughly 1.82 cents per point when redeemed on Acela routes and 1.92 when redeemed on standard Amtrak service.

 You can earn Amtrak Guest Rewards points by traveling on Amtrak or by using the Amtrak Guest Rewards® World Mastercard® from Bank of America.
 This card has a varying welcome bonus and earns points on all purchases, including extra points for Amtrak and travel purchases.